 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the Consulate of Ethiopia or the Embassy of Ethiopia, which is located in Tokyo, Japan, for the most up-to-date information.
+Contact the Embassy of the Federal Democratic Republic of Ethiopia for the most up-to-date information.

 The website of the Government of Ethiopia lists Australia as a country whose nationals may now obtain a visa on arrival.
 However, in practice this only applies to visitors arriving at Bole International Airport in Addis Ababa.